hakhoicontact-arch/hakhoicontact-arch/README.md

 ## 👋 Hi there!
 I'm @Hakhoi1901
-A student of Computer Science (Second-Year) at VNU HCM - University of Science.
+A **second-year** student of Computer Science at VNU-HCM University of Science.

 ---

 ### 💡 Interests and Focus Areas
-I'm deeply interested in **Computer Science**, **Artificial Intelligence (Deep Learning, NLP)**, and **Computational Astronomy**.
+I'm deeply interested in **Computer Science**, **Artificial Intelligence (Optimization Algorithms, Deep Learning)**, and **Computational Astronomy**.
 I thrive on challenges at the intersection of theory and high-performance implementation.

 ### 🛠️ Current Development Stack
 I'm currently mastering **C++** and **Data Structures & Algorithms (DSA)**, focusing on optimizing execution time and competitive programming methodologies.